klaytn/caver-js/README.md

 ### Connect with Kaikas Web Extension

-Kaikas Web Extension Wallet works well only up to [caver-js v1.4.1](https://www.npmjs.com/package/caver-js/v/1.4.1).
+Kaikas Web Extension Wallet works normally with [functions prior to common architecture](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1).
 Features provided in later versions (caver-js v1.5.0~) may not work with Kaikas Web Extension Wallet.

-If the error below occurs when connecting to Kaikas, use caver-js v1.4.1.
+If the following error occurs when using with Kaikas, it must be modified to use the [functions supported by caver-js v1.4.1](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1).
+For compatibility with the latest version, the same [functions provided by caver-js v1.4.0](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1) are provided.

 ```
 Kaikas only processes one transaction at a time.
 Open Kaikas and refresh the pending transaction.
 If the service doesn’t process your transaction for a while, cancel the pending transaction.